Compare Trade School

 What is the job outlook for occupational therapy assistants?

-The BLS projects 24% growth for OTAs through 2032, with 7,500 annual job openings.
-This is much faster than average, driven by aging populations and increased recognition of occupational therapy benefits.
+See the job outlook section above for current BLS projections.
+Growth is much faster than average, driven by aging populations and increased recognition of occupational therapy benefits.

 Do OTAs work with children?